YoYoGames/GMEXT-Facebook/docs/guide_setup.md

 Once you've called that, you can then check that the Facebook Graph API has initialised correctly using the extension function ${function.fb_ready} (in an alarm or the Step event).
 This will return `true` or `false`, depending on whether the Graph API is initialised or not, and can be checked before changing the room or starting the game proper.
 Once it returns `true`, you can then call the function to log the user in.

 Normally you wouldn't log the user in automatically on game start - although you *can* -  but instead have a button in the game that the user can press to log in and use Facebook.
 However you do it though, you'll need to call the extension function ${function.fb_login}.
-This function requires you to supply an array with the permissions that you want to have for the user logging in.
+This function requires you to supply a DS list with the permissions that you want to have for the user logging in.

 [[IMPORTANT: You can only request the default **read** permissions with this function.
 If you require additional read or write permissions after logging in you will need to specifically request them (see the **Additional Permissions** section, below).
 Also note that if your game requires more than the `"public_profile"`, `"email"` and/or `"user_friends"` it will [require review by Facebook](https://developers.facebook.com/docs/facebook-login/review/what-is-login-review) before it can be used by people other than the game's developers.]]